rjdekker/MHI2MQTT/README.md

 ## Installation
 ### Dependencies
 The following additional libraries are necessary and should be added to the Arduino IDE before compiling and flashing the sketches:
-* [WiFiManager](https://github.com/tzapu/WiFiManager) -For managing the WiFi connection and changing MQTT settings
+* [WiFiManager](https://github.com/tzapu/WiFiManager) - For managing the WiFi connection and changing MQTT settings
 * [PubSubClient](https://github.com/knolleary/pubsubclient) - MQTT client
 * [EasyTransfer](https://github.com/madsci1016/Arduino-EasyTransfer) - Takes care of serial communication between the Pro Mini and ESP-01
 * [ArduinoJson](https://github.com/bblanchon/ArduinoJson) - JSON library for reading and storing WiFiManager settings in flash memory